 The main mixing consideration was to have them feel lush while still cutting through the wall of guitars that where present.
 Strings are tough to mix in, as they can easily get too loud or too soft.
 It’s a fine line where to place them in most rock mixes.

-How did you become involved with mixing Matchbox 20's debut album and later projects?
+How did you become involved with mixing Matchbox Twenty’s debut album and later projects?

 We mixed the record at The House Of Blues studio in Memphis.
 It was mixed on a “G” Series SSL console, off of analog tape, and there was plenty of outboard gear to choose from.
 We had two 24-track Studer tape machines locked together and we printed the mixes to a half-inch analog Studer tape machine.

-What were the expectations you had to deal with on mixing Matchbox 20s album?
-Did those expectations change as they got bigger?
+What were the expectations you had to deal with when mixing Matchbox Twenty’s album?
+Did those expectations change as the band got bigger?
 Were you ever in competition with other mixers for that spot?

 I believe expectations are all dreams in the beginning.
 As dreams come true, expectations become bigger.
 It comes with the territory.